Protecting corporate reputations

 Effective stakeholder engagement must now be more targeted to specific interest groups and the issues canvassed need to be focussed on what is relevant to the firm and on their specific concerns Social media has had a major impact on how consultations can and should be conducted, and on the positive side has provided new avenues for reaching and interacting with stakeholders who would have been difficult to contact.

 We advise on how an organisation can best identify and characterise the different stakeholders who are relevant to their activities and interests.
 We then assist with the preparation of engagement strategies, and with the preparation of the content to be discussed.

 Sustainable management of natural resources

-The Principals of the Middle Way have substantial experience in natural resource management and have worked for Federal, State and Local Governments.
+The Principals of the Middle Way have substantial experience in natural resource management and have worked with Federal, State and Local Governments on a wide range of issues.
 Our expertise includes socio-economic and financial evaluation, stakeholder engagement, planning and strategy development.
 We collaborate with our associates where further specialist expertise in specific areas of natural resource management is required.

-- Participation in the CDP Water program – Each year companies in Australia and elsewhere are invited to participate in this voluntary disclosure program.
-The Middle Way assists them to assemble data, analyse risks and opportunities and respond to the CDP Water survey questionnaire.
+- participation in the CDP Water program – Each year companies in Australia and elsewhere are invited to participate in this voluntary, international disclosure program.
+We assist them assemble data, analyse risks and opportunities, and respond to the CDP Water survey questionnaire.

 - preparation of water and wastewater strategic business plans for regional water authorities.
 This included assessing future population growth trends and demand impacts; effective engagement with stakeholders; evaluation of the longer term sustainability of project options; and providing guidance on how complex issues, options and recommendations could best be communicated clearly.